SweetysimA/Sharing-Books/README.md

 ## 9. Monitoring and Maintenance:

-<strong>i.</strong> Monitor the deployed system for any issues or performance concerns.
+<strong>i.</strong> Monitoring the performance of the deployed features and address any issues that may arise post-deployment.

-<strong>ii.</strong> Each iteration builds upon the previous one, incorporating feedback and adding new features.
+<strong>ii.</strong> Providing ongoing support and maintenance for the platform, addressing bugs, user feedback, and potential improvements.

 ## 10. Iteration Repeats: